companieshouse/api-sdk-node/README.md

 Once done it should just be necessary to restart your project's service in Tilt (assumes that your local project is running in 'development mode').

 Note that the `prepare` script change will need to be reverted, if wishing build and run unit-tests from the command-line, outside of the Docker environment.
+The change should NOT be committed or pushed to the project repository.

 ## Testing